GDPR Compliance and EU Data Protection

-Mailgun is a strong advocate for privacy and user rights.
-Leading up to the implementation of the GDPR, we’ve been hard at work building numerous features that give customers more control of the data that is stored on the platform.
-We’ve designed and enabled these features for all customers, regardless of whether the GDPR specifically impacts you.
+Mailgun is a strong advocate for privacy.
+We care about our users' rights.
+Leading up to the implementation of the GDPR (the new EU privacy law since 25 May 2018), we have been hard at work building numerous features that give customers more control of the data that is stored on our platform.
+We have designed and enabled these features for all our customers, regardless of whether the GDPR specifically impacts them.

 Note: EU data protection laws, including the GDPR, are complex.
 This guide should not be considered legal advice.
 Please consult a legal professional for details on how the GDPR impacts your business.